Ty France Player Props: Mariners vs. Giants

-On Tuesday, Ty France (.256 on-base percentage in past 10 games, 78 points below season-long percentage) and the Seattle Mariners face the San Francisco Giants, whose starting pitcher will be Keaton Winn.
-First pitch is at 4:35 PM ET.
+Ty France -- with a slugging percentage of .244 in his past 10 games (including zero homers) -- will be in action for the Seattle Mariners versus the San Francisco Giants, with Alex Cobb on the hill, on July 5 at 9:05 PM ET.

-In his last appearance, he reached base in his only plate appearance against the Giants.
+In his last game, he reached base in his only plate appearance against the Giants.

 Ty France Game Info & Props vs. the Giants